-- (a) Purpose.
+(a) Purpose.
 Stormwater management policies shall govern the planning, design, construction, operation, and maintenance of storm drainage and erosion control facilities within the city.
 This stormwater management policy is written for purposes of instruction to city staff to give guidance to draft changes to our current stormwater ordinance.
+For

-For this policy to be enforceable, the ordinance must be amended to reflect this policy and approved by the city council through a public hearing process. - (b) Design standards.
+- this policy to be enforceable, the ordinance must be amended to reflect this policy and approved by the city council through a public hearing process. - (b) Design standards.
 It is the policy of the city to adopt and maintain design standards that protect and provide for the safety and general welfare of the community. - (c) Drainage and erosion control standards.
 It is the policy of the city to implement drainage and erosion control standards to minimize flood damage and soil erosion to private and public facilities within the community and to protect water quality. - (d) Review and permit process.
-The review and permit process established under Article 4 of the stormwater management ordinance shall be utilized by the city to provide control of development activities related to erosion control and stormwater runoff through natural and constructed facilities. - (e) Implementation.
+The review and permit process established under division 2 of this article shall be utilized by the city to provide control of development activities related to erosion control and stormwater runoff through natural and constructed facilities. - (e) Implementation.
 These stormwater management policies are defined by Stormwater Management Ordinance No. 1773, adopted on February 16, 1988, and amendments thereto.
 All amendments, additions, or modifications to this article are considered effective upon the date of acceptance, in whole or in part by the city.
 These stormwater management policies shall apply to any stormwater management system improvement not having plans released for construction on or before the date of city council approval of revised ordinance provisions. - (f) Stormwater management ordinance and Stormwater Design Manual.
-The stormwater management ordinance and Stormwater Design Manual, whether adopted in part or in whole, shall become part of the official stormwater management plan for streams, channels, NRCS dams and lakes, and pipe drainage systems to the limits shown in the Stormwater Design Manual.
-Deviations will not be permitted unless the following criteria are met: - (1) It can be clearly shown by approved procedures that the deviation will not adversely affect conditions either upstream or downstream of the point of deviation; - (2) The owners directly affected by the deviation are in agreement; and - (3) The deviation is not in conflict with any other plans adopted by the city. - (4) Request for deviation shall be approved by the director of engineering. - (g) Relocation and reclamation.
+The stormwater management ordinance and Stormwater Design Manual have been adopted by official action of the City of McKinney City Council.
+The stormwater management ordinance and Stormwater Design Manual, as they may be amended from time to time, are part of the official stormwater management plan for streams, channels, NRCS dams and lakes, and pipe drainage systems to the limits shown in the Stormwater Design Manual.
+Deviations will not be permitted unless the following criteria are met: - (1) It can be clearly shown by approved procedures that the deviation will not adversely affect conditions either upstream or downstream of the point of deviation; - (2) The owners directly affected by the deviation are in agreement; and - (3) The deviation is not in conflict with any other plans adopted by the city. - Request for deviation shall be approved by the director of engineering. - (g) Relocation and reclamation.
 To implement stormwater control measures in existing areas of private ownership, the city may consider the acquisition of private land or the relocation and reclamation of existing developed areas.

 Sec.
-130-181.
-Scope of authority.
+130-181. - Scope of authority.